-Once the student has filed an appeal, the committee chair will notify the subcommittee members and arrange a meeting as soon as possible.
-The student who is appealing may choose to be present when the subcommittee considers the appeal; a request for an outside party to be present at the appeal must be approved by the subcommittee prior to the appeal.
-If the subcommittee decides the appeal does not merit further review, the student will be notified of the decision.
+Once the student has filed an appeal, the Registrar will notify the chair of the Academic Appeals Work Group, who will arrange a meeting as soon as possible.
+The student who is appealing may choose to be present when the committee considers the appeal; a request for an outside party to be present at the meeting must be approved by the committee prior to the meeting.
+If the Academic Appeals Work Group determines the appeal warrants review, committee will convene to consider the appeal.
+After the appeal meeting, the student will be notified of the committee's decision.